Italian Desserts to Eat in Rome

 The 9 Best Sweets and Desserts to Try in Rome

-Even if you do not have a sweet tooth it is hard to resist the wonderful sugary treats on offer in Rome.
-Whether it’s a warm cornetto for breakfast in the morning, a post-lunch gelato fix or a decadent dessert after dinner, Rome’s selection of cookies, pastries, cakes, and puddings can put a smile on your face at any time of day.
+Even if you don’t have a sweet tooth, it’s hard to resist the sugary delights Rome offers.
+From a warm cornetto at breakfast to a post-lunch gelato fix or a decadent dessert after dinner, Rome’s array of cookies, pastries, cakes, and puddings can bring a smile to your face at any time of day.

 Maritozzo con la Panna

-A one-time staple breakfast pastry, maritozzi are not as easy to find as they once were, but if you hit the jackpot and find them for sale then do not miss the opportunity.
-A sweet, soft bun made with or without dried fruit which is split open and decadently crammed with whipped cream.
-A fabulous way to start your day.
+A one-time staple breakfast pastry, maritozzi are not as easy to find as they once were, but if you hit the jackpot and find them for sale, don’t miss the opportunity.
+This sweet, soft bun, made with or without dried fruit, is split open and decadently crammed with whipped cream—a fabulous way to start your day.

 Cornetto

-The Romans’ breakfast item of choice looks like a croissant but is made with more sugar and less butter than its French counterpart.
-The best cornetti are soft inside with a touch of crunch on the outside and should be eaten as fresh as possible, so buy them still warm from the oven from one of Rome’s pastry shops.
-Try them either semplice (plain) or filled with jam, custard, or chocolate.
+The Roman breakfast favorite resembles a croissant but is made with more sugar and less butter than its French counterpart.
+The best cornetti are soft inside with a touch of crunch on the outside and should be eaten as fresh as possible.
+Buy them warm from the oven at one of Rome’s pastry shops, either semplice (plain) or filled with jam, custard, or chocolate.

 Brutti ma Buoni

-These moreish cookies might have originated in the town of Prato in Tuscany but they can easily be found in Roman bakeries.
-The mixture of baked egg whites with hazelnuts creates a chewy, crunchy texture somewhere between a meringue and a macaron, and the admittedly unappetizing appearance gives them their perfectly appropriate name which translates as ugly but good.
+These delightful cookies may have originated in Prato, Tuscany, but they are easily found in Roman bakeries.
+The mixture of baked egg whites with hazelnuts creates a chewy, crunchy texture somewhere between a meringue and a macaron.
+Their unappetizing appearance gives them the name “ugly but good.”

 Tiramisù

-The perfect tira mi su (pick-me-up) of coffee, sugar, and cocoa, tiramisù is one of the most iconic Italian desserts.
-The creamy mascarpone is paired with a kick of caffeine for the classic version, but nowadays more creative variations can be found using fresh fruit, ginger or even a thick layer of Nutella.
+The perfect tira mi su (pick-me-up) of coffee, sugar, and cocoa, tiramisù is one of Italy’s most iconic desserts.
+The creamy mascarpone pairs with a kick of caffeine for the classic version, but nowadays, you can find creative variations using fresh fruit, ginger, or even a thick layer of Nutella.

 Panna Cotta

-Literally meaning ‘cooked cream’, panna cotta is a staple item on most dessert menus in Italy.
-The texture should be light and creamy with just the right amount of ‘wobble’.
-Panna cotta is usually served with fresh berries, chocolate, or caramel.
+Literally meaning “cooked cream,” panna cotta is a staple on most Italian dessert menus.
+The texture should be light and creamy with just the right amount of ‘wobble.’
+It’s usually served with fresh berries, chocolate, or caramel.

 Tartufo al Cioccolato

-Named after a tartufo or truffle thanks to its resemblance to the prized underground mushroom, tartufo is actually a wickedly delicious dessert made from chocolate gelato coated in cocoa and served with a generous dollop of whipped cream.
+Named after a tartufo (truffle) because of its resemblance to the prized underground mushroom, tartufo is a wickedly delicious dessert made from chocolate gelato coated in cocoa and served with a generous dollop of whipped cream.

 Tozzetti

-Known to most of the world as biscotti, tozzetti is the local Roman term for these hard, twice-baked cookies studded with nuts (also called cantucci in other areas of Italy).
-Order tozzetti at the end of a meal along with a sweet wine such as passito or vin santo and dip them in to soften them before devouring.
+Known to most of the world as biscotti, tozzetti is the Roman term for these hard, twice-baked cookies studded with nuts (also called cantucci in other parts of Italy).
+Order tozzetti at the end of a meal with a sweet wine such as passito or vin santo and dip them in to soften before devouring.

 Crostata Ricotta e Visciole

-This traditional cake is a Roman Jewish recipe which consists of a pastry case enclosing layers of airy, sweetened ricotta and a sharp, sour jam made from a type of black cherry called visciole.
-It can be found throughout Rome but for the best, most authentic version head to the Jewish Ghetto area of town.
+This traditional cake is a Roman Jewish recipe consisting of a pastry case enclosing layers of airy, sweetened ricotta and a sharp, sour jam made from a type of black cherry called visciole.
+While it can be found throughout Rome, for the best, most authentic version, head to the Jewish Ghetto area.

 Gelato

 Any time of day is a good time for gelato.
-Rain or shine the locals will brighten up their day with a couple of scoops at their favorite gelateria.
-The perfect portable dessert, gelato never tastes better than when it is eaten in the beautiful piazzas and back streets of Rome.
-But watch out for sub-standard gelato which is sadly prevalent around the more touristic areas of the city.
+Rain or shine, locals brighten their day with a couple of scoops at their favorite gelateria.
+The perfect portable dessert, gelato never tastes better than when eaten in the beautiful piazzas and backstreets of Rome.
+Watch out for sub-standard gelato, which is sadly prevalent around the more touristic areas of the city.